If you would like a complete CV please drop me an email

 graphics to environmental

 consulting.
-These days I use a Mac Mini with Mac OS X.
+These days I use a Mac Mini with Mac OS X and my main programming language is R.

 walls.
 This had never been done before in homes that were in normal